-Design and Maintenance of Stormwater Infiltration Practices
+Design and Maintenance for Stormwater Infiltration and Green Infrastructure Practices

 Infiltration of stormwater has become an important topic in the management of urban runoff.
 Many communities now require infiltration of stormwater to help reduce pollutant discharges and recharge local groundwater systems.
 Under Wisconsin Administrative Code NR 151.12, a percent of stormwater runoff must be infiltrated on new development and redevelopment.
 Prior to infiltration, pretreatment is required for parking lot runoff and for runoff from new road construction in commercial, industrial and institutional areas.
 Discover the planning, design, construction and maintenance of complex infiltration systems.

 The following issues will be addressed:

 - Why infiltration of urban stormwater is important to water quality

 - Infiltration trenches and injection wells